midoricorp/jabbot/README.md

 **Script Extensions** can also be written the in chat language.
 Declaring a sub will result in a new bot function being created.
 Any existing bot command (regardless of implementation) can be called as a function.
 See the project [Searle Script](https://github.com/midoricorp/script/) for information on the language syntax.

+There is also a collection of script commands you can install, check them out in the [Snippet Archive](https://github.com/midoricorp/snippets)

 ## Quickstart
 Assuming you have git, java 8, jsvc and maven2 installed